 Rateable Value: £193,000.00

-Debate has raged on Facebook for some weeks about whether this is a stand-off between the landlords and Tesco, and now our fears have been confirmed.
+Debate has raged on Facebook for some weeks about whether this is a stand-off between the landlords and Tesco.
+Now our fears have been confirmed.

 Whatever the reason, shoppers and staff alike certainly don’t want the store to close.
 It’s an anchor store for Cleveleys which draws people in to the town centre.

-The Tesco Direct website also stopped trading from 9 July 2018, with over 500 jobs at risk at the distribution centre in Milton Keynes.
-Once the cost of running the online operation had been accounted for, along with the cost of actually sending out the orders, it was failing to make a profit.
+The Tesco Direct website also stopped trading from 9 July 2018.
+More than 500 jobs are at risk at the distribution centre in Milton Keynes.
+With the running costs, together with the cost of fulfilling orders, it was failing to make a profit.

 Save Cleveleys Tesco